-The Stop Smoking service is accessible for everyone who has smoked a tobacco product in the last 48 hours and is 12 years old and above.
+Our Stop Smoking service is accessible to anyone who has smoked a tobacco product in the last 48 hours and is 12 years old and above.
 Our Stop Smoking Practitioners have a wealth of training and experience in smoking cessation and helping clients with behaviour change.

-Our practitioners offer a 12 week support programme which includes Carbon Monoxide monitoring, access to treatments (Champix, Zyban, Nicotine Replacement Therapy, product dependent) and direct supply of Nicotine Replacement Therapy.
+Our practitioners offer a 12-week support programme which includes Carbon Monoxide monitoring, access to treatments (Champix, Zyban, Nicotine Replacement Therapy, product dependent) and a direct supply of Nicotine Replacement Therapy.

 We provide tailored support to help change your behaviour by looking at your current routine and teaching you new coping mechanisms.
 We provide one-to-one and group support in this format.